IPA Session, the new face of hoppy beers

 An IPA that has it all figured out

-Far from being a simple light version of the IPA, the Session IPA has established itself as a style in its own right.
+Far from being a simple, lightweight version of the IPA, the Session IPA has established itself as a style in its own right.
 It embodies this desire to push the limits of hops while maintaining maximum drinkability.

-It is so appealing because it ticks all the boxes: intense in aroma, refreshing, accessible and balanced.
-Its success is based on a subtle balance between a light body and a punchy aroma, a feat that brewers perfect by playing on the choice of hops, fermentation and cold hopping.
+It's so appealing because it ticks all the boxes: intense in aroma, refreshing, accessible, and balanced.
+Its success lies in a subtle balance between a light body and a punchy aroma, a feat that brewers perfect by varying the selection of hops, fermentation, and cold hopping.

-With the evolution of brewing techniques and the arrival of new, ever more expressive hop varieties, the Session IPA has not finished reinventing itself.
-More than just a trend, it seems set to become a must-have in the brewing landscape.
+With the evolution of brewing techniques and the arrival of new, ever-more expressive hop varieties, the Session IPA continues to reinvent itself.
+More than just a trend, it seems poised to become a staple of the brewing landscape.